What is Exploratory Testing?

 - Determine the best test cases to execute can be difficult

-- Reporting of the test results is challenge as report doesn't have planned scripts or cases to compare with the actual result or outcome
+- Reporting of the test results is a challenge as the report doesn’t have planned scripts or cases to compare with the actual result or outcome

 - Documentation of all events during execution is difficult to record